-Among the multitudinous roles and titles given to Mary by Catholicism, Saint Alphonsus Liguori elaborates on how Mary is our life, our sweetness and our hope, as prayed by hundreds of millions of Catholics when reciting the rosary (in the Salve Regina).
+Among the multitudinous roles and titles given to Mary by Catholicism, Alphonsus Liguori elaborates on how Mary is our life, our sweetness and our hope, as prayed by hundreds of millions of Catholics when reciting the rosary (in the Salve Regina).
 Saint Alphonsus Liguori cites different sources from the Pope himself down to exalted Catholic saints to Doctors in Catholicism for the following concepts about Mary.
-These same views have been believed by millions of precious souls over the centuries.
-Please know that Vatican Council II has not renounced any of these teachings about Mary’s importance.
-Saint Alphonsus Liguori’s teachings regarding Mary continue to be printed and spread throughout the world at this present time.

 Detailed Explanation of Salve Regina

-There are two primary reasons why Mary is our life, according to saint Alphonsus Liguori:
+There are two primary reasons why Mary is our life, according to the heretic and Catholic St Alphonsus Liguori:

 Mary is Our Life,